Tianhang-Wang/Tianhang-Wang.github.io/content/authors/admin/_index.md

 ## About Me

+Tianhang Wang is pursuing a PhD at Zhejiang University, with a joint training program in collaboration with the Shanghai Innovation Institute (SII).
+He is currently advised by Jiaqi Wang and his interests focus on multimodal large language models (MLLMs) and image tokenization.
-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+# Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.